lordandytran/PlantSim/README.txt

 Instructions for development:
- - Maybe someone can create a MySQL database on their UW account that we can use
- - Then use the JDBC to integrate it into our webapp
- - I've created an example webpage, so you guys can see how things work
  - The framework uses the @ManagedBean to represent frontend elements, so create a unique name identifier for each class as well as getters for each field.
  - Classes are lazily instantiated, so the server will create a class when the page runs code that asks for it.
 To instantiate a class when the server runs, use @eager with the @ManagedBean
  - index.xhtml is the main webpage